ibm-cloud-docs/containers/ts-worker-plan-not-avail.md

 {: #ts-worker-plan-not-avail}

-When you try to to provision or reload worker nodes, the action fails and you see an error similar to the following.
+When you try to provision or reload worker nodes, the action fails and you see an error similar to the following.
 {: tsSymptoms}

 ```sh